+61 (0)423 589 167 / firstname.lastname@example.org

 In Australia Kåre has worked as a creative director for advertising and design agencies like Leo Burnett, M&C Saatchi, Clemenger BBDO, R/GA, Interbrand and Collider.

 Kåre also exhibits his work and has had two solo exhibitions so far.
 The the most recent was at Gaffa Gallery in Sydney in December 2018.

 My approach to commercial work:

 A haiku poem is for me a good example for how a piece of design should be executed.
-Haiku poems condense a powerful concept into the fewest but most concise words possible.
+Haiku poems condense a powerful concept into the fewest but most concise words possible, with a surprising twist at the end.
 So I try to do the same with my design.

 I always strive to end up with a result that feels simple and effortless.
 The journey getting to the end results is never simple but it should feel simple and clear to the user.
 I always try to come up with ideas or concepts that are singular.
 If the concept consist of too many components it hardly ever sings in harmony.
 Also, I always look for contrast or opposites.
 This creates the highest tension.
-That might be contrast in colour or texture, the usual suspects, but it can also be contrast in expectations or intent.
-Why not do the opposite of what is expected?
+That might be contrast in colour or texture but it can also be contrast in expectations or intent.
 Also, there is an enormous power in just being foolish.
 Putting your personal idiosyncrasies on the line can often be the elements that sets a project alight.
 If something feels a bit uncomfortable and too close to the bone it’s usually because it is meaningful.
 And thats ultimately what design is about.
 It’s not about how it looks but what is says.

 My approach to personal work: